 If you have a spare key, try starting the engine with the second key to see if it works.

-If the second key does start the car, then we know we have a bad key.
-It is possible that a bad Mercedes-Benz key is able to unlock doors but not start the engine.
-Your Mercedes-Benz sends two different signals.
-One for unlocking doors and the other RFID chip used to authorize vehicle start.
+If the second key starts the car, we know we have a bad key.
+A bad Mercedes-Benz key may be able to unlock doors but not start the engine.
+That’s because a Mercedes-Benz key sends two different signals.
+One is for opening doors and the other RFID chip used to authorize vehicle start.
 While it is unlikely to happen, it is still possible that the RFID chip integrated into the key is bad.